Join us for the Global Surgery Symposium on Oct 24!

 The fellow may choose when to do their reporting, but must complete the field reporting work by February 1, 2016.

 Pulitzer Center journalists and staff will mentor the recipient through the reporting process and help with external placement of the completed project.

 The work will be featured in a Pulitzer Center-published magazine, along with the projects of other Center grantees.
 The print version will include photography, and the online version will include interactive and video elements.

 Each member school in the College Consortium can submit up to two nominees to the Pulitzer Center for consideration.

 Any Penn student or alum who graduated between 2013 and 2015 may apply.

 Submit astudent reporting fellowship application, including a 250-word project description and resume.
 Send email submissions to firstname.lastname@example.org.The fellowship application deadline for Penn students and recent alumni isSeptember 17, 2015.

 For further information about the fellowship or the Pulitzer Center, please contact Ann Peters, the Center’s director of development and outreach,email@example.com

-About Global Health Programs
+About The Center for Global Health

-Global Health Programs coordinates global activities of the Perelman School of Medicine at the University of Pennsylvania, and supports the international aspects of our research, educational, and service programs.
+The Center for Global Health coordinates global activities of the Perelman School of Medicine at the University of Pennsylvania, and supports the international aspects of our research, educational, and service programs.
 Our activities include: (i) placement of Penn medical students in global health experiences and hosting of international medical students at Penn; (ii) recruitment of postdoctoral fellows who come from international institutions; (iii) facilitation of international research initiatives and sponsored programs undertaken by faculty of the Perelman School of Medicine; (iv) coordination of global activities with other schools of the University, and the Office of the Provost; (v) provision of information for faculty, students, and administration; and (vi) representation of the School of Medicine in interactions with international institutions.